Kenneth Offit: Early life and education

 Offit was born in New York City on February 19, 1955, to Dr. Avodah K. Offit (née Komito), a psychiatrist, and Sidney Offit, an author.
 Offit attended the Browning School and then Princeton University, where he was chairman of the campus humor magazine, Tiger Magazine.
+He would later recall that he had been drawn to astronomy and astrophysics but was nudged toward medicine by his mother.

-He graduating magna cum laude in 1977 and joined the University Board of Trustees as a young alumni trustee.
+Offit graduating magna cum laude in 1977 and joined the University Board of Trustees as a young alumni trustee.
 In this capacity, he worked closely with President William G. Bowen on issues pertaining to Princeton's residential system.
 In 1979, Offit voted to endorse the proposals of the Committee on Undergraduate Residential Life (CURL) that would become the basis for Princeton's current residential college system.
 Offit and other trustees would further propose that residential colleges be expanded to include upperclassmen who had not joined a selective eating club—a reform that, with some modification, would be adopted decades later.

 After finishing his undergraduate degree, Offit completed an M.D. at Harvard Medical School and an M.P.H. at the Harvard School of Public Health.
+In the early 1980s, he worked for Environmental Protection Agency and Health Effects Institute on research that examined the relationship between air quality and lung cancer.

-He then returned to New York for a residency in internal medicine at the Lenox Hill Hospital.
+He returned to New York for a residency in internal medicine at the Lenox Hill Hospital.
 Upon finishing the residency in 1985, he moved to Memorial Sloan Kettering Cancer Center for a three-year fellowship in hematology and oncology.